laboratoriorma3/circularseasframework/README.md

 In addition, measurements of filament diameter will perform using OMRON FQ-M Vision Sensor via EtherCAT from TwinCAT3.

 # Contributions
-Developers that contributes in this repository: Bruno Portela, Diego Silva, Julio Garrido, Enrique Riveiro, Josué R. Rivera y Alejandro Alonso.
+Developers that contributes in this repository: Bruno Portela (main contributor), Diego Silva, Julio Garrido, Enrique Riveiro, Josué R. Rivera y Alejandro Alonso. he result are published on Applied Sciences, a MDPI Journal https://doi.org/10.3390/app11093787